iamEi/episode-renamer/README.md

 In this example, the episode number is in index [1].
 Every file name should contain the corresponding episode number in that index

+This is a work of a sloppy beginner.
+Please excuse any mistakes and feel free to criticize.